cabal-club/cable/readme.md

 ## UNIX Epoch
 Midnight on January 1st, 1970.

+## UNIX Time
+A point in time, represented by the number of seconds since the UNIX Epoch.
+Here, this value is assumed to be non-negative, meaning dates before the UNIX Epoch can not be represented.

 # cryptographic dependencies

 Implementing the cable wire protocol requires access to implementations of the following crytographic functions: